-The year 2016 is distinctive because it had four billion-dollar floods, Of those, the inland floods in Louisiana are noteworthy because it was the largest flood event (\$10.7 billion per NCEI) and also because it was largely outside the high risk 100-year floodplain.
-The Louisiana flood was caused by heavy rain from a tropical system.
+In 2016 there were two significant flood events.
+The inland floods in Louisiana are noteworthy because they were largely outside the high risk 100-year floodplain and were caused by heavy rain from a tropical system.
 Over 100,000 homes were impacted, but many were uninsured.
 After the Louisiana event, it was clear that many affected homeowners had believed erroneously that they were not at risk of a flood since their homes were outside the zones subject to mandatory purchase of flood insurance for federally insured mortgages.
 Many others believed that their homeowners policies would cover them, despite most private home insurance policies excluding coverage for the peril of flood.
+In addition, in early October Hurricane Matthew hit along the east coast of the US, causing storm surge and inland flooding.
+Claims against the NFIP are currently being processed, but estimates indicate that these events may total \$3 billion in losses for the NFIP.